juhaszbenedek08/melytanulas_hf/README.md

 however if the dice score is below the threshold, then the radiologist would have to spend extra time on checking that picture.

-## Analysis of results

-The SegFormer model improved on validation until early stopping occurred, and reached a dice score of 0.78 on the validation set.
-However on the test set it performed significantly worse, with a dice score of 0.729.
-As we did not hyper-parameter optimizer, this suggests that the inhomogeneity between the validation and test set is significant.

 ## Training logs

 Note that both experiments have been restarted multiple times,